Kessler Psychological, LLC

 Lindsey Wright was born and raised in Roanoke, VA.
 She moved to Norfolk in 2012 to complete her BS in Psychology at Old Dominion University.
 After working for six months as a CareNOW advocate out of Blair Middle School, she went on to pursue her MS Ed in Mental Health Counseling from Old Dominion University.
 While there, she interned for a year in a residential treatment center for children and adolescents.
 Upon graduation, she went on to work in the inpatient setting at acute, partial, and residential levels of care with children and adolescents.
 During her time working with children and adolescents, she has adopted a primarily cognitive behavioral and dialectical behavioral approach to her work with her clients.
 She also gained experience working with families and the parents of the children she served throughout her time in the inpatient setting.
 Lindsey has a passion for working with survivors of sexual assault, clients struggling with anxiety and depression, the LGBTQ community, and those struggling with co-occurring substance abuse disorders.
-In addition, Lindsey is also working to obtain her certification as a substance abuse counselor.
 Lindsey works collaboratively with her clients to establish a sense of empowerment in their ability to overcome presenting stressors and obstacles.

 Sydney Beasley, Resident in Counseling